ARM-software/AVH-GetStarted/README.md

 ## Usage instructions

-You can use this repository as a template for your own trials with Arm Virtual Hardware.
+You can use this repository as a template for your own validation projects that use with Arm Virtual Hardware.
 Read the [documentation](https://arm-software.github.io/VHT/main/examples/html/GetStarted.html) to learn how to use it and understand which steps are required to make it work for you.

 ## Further reading